10

 How much does it cost?

 Slowly, new programs, smart companies, eco citizens are becoming aware of the energy waste problem, and things are babystepping forward–promoting research on the topic and generating new legislation and standards.
 For example, something as simple as good insulation in buildings to keep heat inside is a topic for legislation of increasing importance.
 And in a lot of countries institutions (USGBC.org) are appearing to perform research and spread bioclimatic knowledge among architects and builders (like CIEMAT in Spain).
-Hundreds of books have been written on the topic, and hundreds of projects related some how to bioclimatic architecture have been implemented around the world, and slowly it takes hold.
+Hundreds of books have been written on the topic, and hundreds of projects related somehow to bioclimatic architecture have been implemented around the world, and slowly it takes hold.

 Bioclimatic architecture deals exclusively with building design and materials to achieve energy efficiency.
-Nevertheless, people interested in alternative architecture will find other terms related to this:

 * Passive solar architecture.